 - Indexed using a unique classification scheme that has been designed especially for historians, with 8,000 thematic search categories and the option to search by historical period

 - Several export formats (EndNote, Zotero, RefWorks, Microsoft Office Word)

 - A metrics component enables users to examine in detail trends in British and Irish history, see journal profiles (e.g. information on subjects and periods covered), and find authors’ publication profiles.

 - Compatible with OpenURL, facilitating linkage to full text

-- Ability to find out more about people covered using the integrated links with the Oxford Dictionary of National Biography, the National Register of Archives and Who Was Who
+- Learn more about people in BBIH records by using the integrated links with the Oxford Dictionary of National Biography, the National Register of Archives and Who Was Who

-- Also including links to British History Online, Reviews in History, H-Albion Reviews, Google books, and COPAC
+- Also including links to British History Online, Reviews in History, and H-Albion Reviews

 A PowerPoint tutorial is available here.